-Go to the fair in Fuengirola
+1. Go to the fair in Fuengirola

-Head for the hills (quite literally)
+2. Head for the hills (literally)

-The trails around El Chorro for a relaxing day out.
+The trails around El Chorro are perfect for a relaxing day out.
 If you’re feeling brave, try the Caminito del Rey, once considered one of the world’s most dangerous footpaths!
-Whether you’re a newbie to the trails or a hiking pro, we think you’ll agree that spending a day out in nature is one of the best things to do in Malaga in October.
+Whether you’re a newbie to the trails or a hiking pro, you’ll find that spending a day out in nature is one of the best things to do in Malaga in October.

-Celebrate Pablo Picasso
+3. Celebrate Pablo Picasso

 Everyone’s heard of Picasso, but did you know the iconic painter was born in Malaga?
-We’re quite proud of that fact, which is why the entire city breaks out into festivities every year on his birthday, October 25.
+Locals are quite proud of that fact, which is why the entire city breaks out into festivities every year on his birthday, October 25.
 Throughout the city, there are dozens of unique events and exhibitions marking this special day.
 Count this as a must-do among things to do in Malaga in October, especially for art lovers!

-Get spooked at Halloween
+4. Get spooked at Halloween